 Councilmember Emmanuel V. Remy Bio

 Councilmember Emmanuel V. Remy has served the residents of Columbus on City Council since January 8, 2018.
-He is Chair of the Economic Development, Environment, and Administration Committees.
+He is Chair of the Administration, Environment, and Public Safety Committees.

 During his tenure on Council, Emmanuel has worked to meet and better understand the needs of each neighborhood in Columbus.
 Under his direction, the City has installed more sidewalks around schools to assure safe routes to school, created programs to combat illegal dumping and tackle litter head-on, and spearheaded the creation of the Columbus Police Mobile App to provide Columbus residents a community engagement tool for a safer Columbus.